Nationality: British, New Zealander

 A New Zealand born lawyer, Gerard completed a Bachelor of Laws (1981-1985) and Masters of Laws (Honours) with a thesis in international trade law (1992-1994) at the University of Auckland.
-He left New Zealand in 1994 to gain international experience and returned to New Zealand in late 2016.
+From 1994 to late 2016 he worked overseas gaining international experience.

-Since late 2015, Gerard has operated a negotiation and strategic services business Be Amorgos Limited (www.beamorgos.com) with a focus on the technology sector.
+From late 2015, Gerard founded and has operated a negotiation and strategic services business, Be Amorgos IT Contractual Services (www.beamorgos.com).

 Collaborative negotiation and Mediation focus:

-In early 2016, Gerard obtained in London, a CEDR mediation accreditation to address, his belief in a growing need for mediation of misunderstandings or disputes concerning the delivery, use and management of technology solutions and services.
+In early 2016, Gerard obtained in London a CEDR mediation accreditation to progress his belief in the growing need for neutral mediation of misunderstandings or disputes concerning the IT projects.

 Prior to his career focus on the technology sector, Gerard specialised in non listed mergers and acquisitions project work

 • Mediator: In April 2016 CEDR (www.cedr.com) mediator accreditation attained in London.
 In early 2017 Gerard attained an Associate Membership of AMINZ.

 i.
 Admitted to the role of barristers and solicitors of the High Court of New Zealand; and